I see a lotta working dog pictures, but this is a first (at least for me), so thought I’d post it here for a little change of pace.

 If you read the accompanying article, you’ll … Read More

-I'm very active with Canine Companions for Independence as a volunteer, to include being a past member of the Veterans Task Force and puppy raiser.
+I'm very involved in the assistance dog community, including as a past member of the Veterans Task Force and puppy raiser at Canine Companions for Independence.
 Retired as a US Air Force Chief Master Sergeant after a 20-year career as an airborne Russian and Vietnamese linguist with my last assignments at the Air Force Academy as Fourth Group Sergeant Major and Dean of Faculty Superintendent.
 Actively looking for a paid position performing these functions or other similar meaningful work.
 More...